 So for the sake of your health, sanity and your life, we strongly recommend you stay completely away from any of these treatments!

 If you’re suffering from hot flashes and night sweats right now then you need treatments that not only work well, but also work quickly.
 So here are our top 10 most popular home remedies for hot flashes in order of importance.
 Just remember that some of the treatments listed are a definite “must use” while others you'll need to try and experiment with first to see if they work for you.
 We'll let you know which ones are which as we go along.

-So enough off the dilly-dallying and chit chat, let’s get started and finally cure those hot flashes and night sweats for good shall we!
+So enough off the dilly-dallying and chit chat, let’s get started and finally get rid of those hot flashes and night sweats for good shall we!

 Here at life-saving-naturalcures-and-naturalremedies, we're really big fans of apple cider vinegar and baking soda.
-You'll actually find these incredible health and healing foods listed for just about every natural cure and home remedy we have on this site.
-And the reason for this is simple… they help treat and cure virtually every health problem you can think of, including hot flashes and night sweats!
+You'll actually find these incredible health and healing foods listed for just about every natural treatment and home remedy we have on this site.
+And the reason for this is simple… they help treat and reverse virtually every health problem you can think of, including hot flashes and night sweats!

 We’ve put these two remedies at number one because of the speed in which they work, but in reality, the first five home remedies we list are all as important as each other.
 The great thing about using ACV and baking soda is you'll find relief from your hot flashes within 24 to 48 hours - and they work for about 95% of women!

 What this concoction does is raise your pH level and alkalize the body.
 Once the body is alkalized, it can go to work and relieve your symptoms.
 ACV also contains essential nutrients such as vitamin E, potassium, calcium and magnesium, which are all known to help tremendously with menopausal and perimenopausal symptoms.
 2

 Method for Taking Your ACV and Baking Soda…